schitresh/system-design/design_concepts/1_architecture/5_efficiency.md

   - Size of messages representing the volume of data exchanges
 - The complexity of operations supported by distributed data structures
   - Can be characterized as a function of one of these cost units
-- The analysis of a distributed in terms of number of messages is over simplistic
+- The analysis of a distributed system in terms of number of messages is over simplistic
   - It ignores the impact of many aspects like network topology, network load
   - Heterogeneity of the software & hardware components
     - Involved in data processing & routing
   - However, it is quite difficult to devlop such a precise cost model

-## Latency (or Reponse Time)
+## Latency (or Response Time)
 - Time taken for a data or signal to travel from one point to another in a system
 - It encompasses delays like processing time, transmission time, response time
 - Low latency is important in payments, transactions, gaming